Janine Camp

 About me

-I regularly and successfully work with clients who are challenged by panic disorder, anxiety, shame, anger management, depression, addiction, low self-esteem, bereavement, parenting, relationship issues, family dynamics, separation and divorce, eating disorders, body image, self harm, sexual issues, burnout, chronic illness.
+I regularly and successfully work with clients who are experiencing anxiety, panic disorder, depression, shame, anger, addiction, low self-esteem, eating disorders, body image, self harm, work burnout or chronic illness.

 Fundamentally our sessions will involve exploring your thoughts, feelings and patterns of behaviour as well as incorporating somatic reflection and awareness.
-It is only with reflection, understanding and self-awareness that we are able to process events, increase self agency, make positive changes and consequently live in an authentic, satisfying and fulfilling way.
+It is only with reflection, understanding and self-awareness that we are able to process events, increase self agency, make positive changes and consequently live an authentic, satisfying and fulfilling life.

 At our first meeting we will discuss how often and how long the therapeutic process may be.
+I am aware of people's changing patterns of work and attempt to be a flexible as possible where possible.
+I am friendly, relational and compassionate in approach .

 I have a particular interest in ADHD, anxiety, anger management, parenting, women's empowerment and the changing nature of intimate relationships once we become parents.